 The gameplay will consist of players trying to clear the level in the game.
-Each level will have three difficulty levels each getting progressively harder by including more traps and more/harder monsters.
-The player’s goal is to clear the level by exploring the map and finding keys to the exit.
-The player will start with a simple weapon at the start of the round.
-While exploring and killing monsters players will come across better weapons that they will be able to equip.
+Each level will have five difficulty levels, each getting progressively harder by including more traps and more/harder monsters.
+The player’s goal is to clear the level by exploring the map and finding the exit.

+The level editor option in the main menu will allow the user to access the level editor and be able to create or customize their own levels.
+The saved levels will be stored in a .WAD file that the user will be able to share with other players to allow them to play the game.
+The players will be able to load their own custom levels by going into the settings menu and selecting addons option.
+From the addons menu, they will select the level file they want to load.
+Once added, the player will be able to play that level in either single-player mode or multiplayer mode.

 Detailed Design

 The design of Space Crucibles follows client-to-server connections to run different facets of the game.
-On the server side, all non-player-controlled game events are handled.
+On the server-side, all non-player-controlled game events are handled.
 The server controls the artificial intelligence of enemies, traps, and non-player characters.
-Additionally, the server loads different level data from WAD files which include physical enemy, trap, and map geometry placement.
+However, this is not the case for single-player mode, the whole game is run on the client side and there is no need for an internet connection to play the game.
+Additionally, the server loads different level data from WAD files, including physical enemy, trap, and map geometry placement.
 On the client-side, hotkey input, graphic rendering, and music playback are handled.
-The player only controls the actions of their character via keyboard and mouse input, sending that data to the server so it can update the player’s position accordingly for physics calculations.
+The player only controls their character’s actions via keyboard and mouse input, sending that data to the server so it can update the player’s position accordingly for physics calculations.

 The simple .WAD archive format is the file type used to store all game data.
-It stores level texture data (i.e. what graphics will represent the walls and floors in the level), monster and player graphics, other graphic effects, sound effects, and level music in MIDI format.
+It stores level texture data (i.e., what graphics will represent the walls and floors in the level), monster and player graphics, other graphic effects, sound effects, and level music in MIDI format.
 A .WAD file also stores level data.
-The level data is stored in a text format which records the locations of all walls, floor tiles, monsters, switches, traps, props, and player spawn points in the level.
+The level data is stored in a text format that records the locations of all walls, floor tiles, monsters, switches, traps, props, and player spawn points in the level.
 The level editor allows players to edit this data in an easy-to-use GUI, exporting the level in a raw text file.
 Many of these files can be stored in one .WAD.
+In addition, new game objects (known as Entities) can be created in a .WAD file in an ENTITIES script.
+This allows new monsters, projectiles, and other game objects to be created by a .WAD author without writing new Java code.
+Instead, the new Entities are loaded at runtime when the .WAD is loaded as an add-on file.
+Then, in the level editor, these new Entities can be added to user-created levels.

 Testing